spyderbibek/Anime-Zone/README.md

 # How is AnimeZone built?

 AnimeZone is build using Flutter Framework.
-Therefore it will work on both Android and IOS.
+For now it's available for Android but i am will be releasing it for more platform in the future.
 [CLICK HERE TO JOIN OUR DISCORD](https://discord.gg/YV4GSyr)